livingcodez/chattidy/feature-by-feature-documentation(Non-Technical, Stakeholder-Friendly, Updated for Auto-Supplier Role on Product Listing).md

 ## Capture and Assistance
 - Continuous screen and audio capture provide context to the AI.
+- First use on macOS prompts for microphone and screen-record permissions.
 - Responses appear in real time within the transparent overlay.

 ## History and Profiles